-Since stem cells multiply and are signaled to form tissue such as cartilage, tendon and bone when necessary, they allow your body to create the tissue it needs to heal itself.
-For over 30 years, bone marrow derived stem cells have been used to treat a variety of conditions because they have remarkable healing and regenerative properties.
+Since progenitor cells multiply and are signaled to form tissue such as cartilage, tendon and bone when necessary, they allow your body to create the tissue it needs to heal itself.
+For over 30 years, bone marrow derived progenitor cells have been used to treat a variety of conditions because they have remarkable healing and regenerative properties.

 What is the Procedure?